 - Robinhood: By far the best way to buy commission-free fractional shares of high-profile stocks such as Amazon, Google, Microsoft, and Apple.
-Note: this feature is currently in early access.

 - Personal Capital: One of the best ways to keep track of your capital across all different mediums.